-- Inquired management to understand sources of inputs and key assumptions used in ECL computation. - Assessed integrity and consistency of various inputs and assumptions used by GPGC to compute ECL. - Validated the exposure at default used in ECL calculation. - Performed procedures to assess the accuracy of the ECL calculation. - Obtained confirmation from PENRA supporting the existence and completeness of account receivable from PENRA. - Ensured the accuracy of disclosed facts in note (8) to the consolidated financial statements.
+- Inquired management to understand sources of inputs and key assumptions used in ECL computation. - Assessed integrity and consistency of various inputs and assumptions used by GPGC to compute ECL. - Performed procedures to assess the accuracy of the ECL calculation. - Obtained confirmation from PENRA supporting the existence and completeness of account receivable from PENRA. - Ensured the accuracy of disclosed facts in note (9) to the consolidated financial statements.

-Other Information Included in the Company's 2019 Annual Report
+Other Information Included in the Company's 2020 Annual Report

-Other information consists of the information included in the annual report, other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the annual report for the year 2020, other than the consolidated financial statements and our auditor's report thereon.
 Management is responsible for the other information.